Jotis86/NY-Taxi-Tip-Prediction-Project/README.md

 ## 🎯 Objective

-The objective of this project is to build a classification model to predict the tip amount for taxi rides in New York City using a dataset from the seaborn library.
-The project involves data cleaning, visualization, and applying a Random Forest classifier to achieve high accuracy in predictions.
+The objective of this project is to build a regression model to predict the tip amount for taxi rides in New York City using a dataset from the seaborn library.
+The project involves data cleaning, visualization, and applying a Random Forest model to achieve high accuracy in predictions.

 ## 🛠️ Functionality